-React, there are two types of components that you can use: Functional Components and Class Components.
+Functional Components in React, there are two types of components that you can use: Functional Components and Class Components.
 In this part, we will talk about functional components.

-function
+A functional component is a simple JavaScript function:

+Functional Components

+A functional component is a simple JavaScript function: Hello (){ return <h1>hello world.</h1>; }